Revenue Recovery Roadmap

 Key Takeaway

-For DTC health and beauty brands, social proof isn’t a “nice to have” - it’s the primary conversion driver.
+For DTC health and beauty brands, social proof is not a “nice to have.”
+It is the primary conversion driver.
 A technically perfect store with 4 reviews will always lose to a mediocre store with 7,500 reviews.
 The CRO roadmap must prioritize trust-building before polish.
+But within that framework, there are quick wins that take 15-30 minutes each and reduce friction immediately.
+The combination of rapid trust signal deployment (guarantee badges, FAQ sections, comparison charts) and a sustained review generation effort is the fastest path from 4 reviews to a credible storefront.

 Launching or scaling a DTC brand on Shopify?
 Book a free strategy call and I’ll help you prioritize the fixes that actually move revenue.